Scaling Network Topologies for Multi-User Entanglement Distribution: Scaling for different network topologies for multi-path in multi-user networks

 \section{Scaling for different network topologies for multi-path in multi-user networks}

 The present section presents our research findings on quantum network analysis, an area of paramount importance in quantum information.
 Available quantum relay networks are primarily based on two topologies, namely Point-to-Point~(P2P) and Star.
 The problem with such topologies is that they do not support multi-path routing entanglement.
 The closest contender widely studied is lattice topology.
-It is not an effective choice because when multiple user pairs join the quantum network, the pathfinding becomes competitive, and paths in lattice scale bi-linearly in $X$ and $Y$ dimensions.
+It is not an effective choice because when multiple user pairs join the quantum network, the path-finding becomes competitive, and paths in lattice scale bi-linearly in $X$ and $Y$ dimensions.
 We propose a topology that is not only suitable for large-scale quantum repeater networks but is relatively effective when scaled to high-user competition scenarios.
 We call it a "connected tree", which incorporates redundant rings of edges at each level of the existing tree network to support multiple user pairs.
 The connected tree has twice as many edges as the associated tree graph, with $|E|=2(|V|-1)$.
 By overcoming the tree network's acyclic nature limitation, the connected tree provides greater flexibility for accommodating user pairs and enables more paths between users.
 Specifically, our study highlights the fundamental role that network topologies play when scaling quantum networks for protocols, such as multi-user quantum key distribution and distributed quantum computing.

 Our research showcases the proof of concept for scalability and multi-path routing in tree topologies, as discussed in Sec.~\ref{3A}.
 Furthermore, we demonstrate in Sec.~\ref{3B} the significant impact that edge schemes of topology have on network statistics.
 In Sec.~\ref{3c}, we compare the effect of network topologies on quantum network statistics.
 In Sec.~\ref{3D}, we exhibit the influence of the multi-user routing scheme on quantum key distribution networks with various topologies.
-Lastly, in Sec.~\ref{3E}, we apply our research findings to a network of universities in Islamabad, Pakistan, and compare different topologies.
+Lastly, in Sec.~\ref{3E}, we show an advantage of redundant edges for a practical memory-less QKD network to P-2-P QKD network.